Extenuating Circumstances

 If you are not sure whether you are able to apply for extenuating circumstances, please contact the Academic Support Office.

-An upheld extenuating circumstances claim allows the relevant Assessment and/or Award Board to make certain decisions where you have failed a unit; for example, repeating period of study.
+An upheld extenuating circumstances claim allows the relevant Assessment and/or Award Board to make certain decisions where you have failed a unit; for example, repeating a period of study.

 If we uphold your extenuating circumstances claim, we will also remove any marks deduction that would otherwise have applied because you handed in work in line with the Late Submission Policy.